 Working animals in Mauritania are depended upon by thousands of families to earn a basic living of sometimes only a few dollars per day.
-Since we started working here in 2001, there has been a huge demand for our services and we treat more than 120,000 animals each year.
+Since we started working here in 2001, there has been a huge demand for our services and we provide more than 80,000 treatments to working animals each year.

 Mauritania at a glance

 • Population: 4.3 million

 • Area: 398,000 sq km

 • Estimated number of working equines and camels: 1.59 million

 • Two veterinary centres, one in the capital city Nouakchott and one in the town Rosso

 • Two mobile clinics visiting areas in Nouakchott and the town Rosso